nathanrosspowell/interfacezero/README.md

 When you are happy with it, add it to that folder.
 Finally add that file name to the list in this [Javascript file][jsfile].

-To get permission to write directly to this repro contact me.
+To get permission to write directly to this repro contact me @nathanrosspowell.

 How to edit YAML